 Saturday-Sunday, July 30-31: T.RUMP Bus

 The t.Rutt artist team purchased Donald Trump’s actual campaign bus on Craigslist in the fall of 2015.
-Since being recast by artists Mary Mihelic & David Gleeson as an anti-Trump rolling art project, it has traveled across the United States during the election season, creating a platform for responding to the presumptive GOP nominee’s outrageous statements and behaviors.
+Since being recast by artists Mary Mihelic & David Gleeson as an anti-Trump rolling art project, it has traveled across the United States during the election season, creating a platform for responding to the GOP nominee’s outrageous statements and behaviors.
 All the original Trump campaign artwork remains on the bus but it has been artistically altered and transformed into the T.RUMP Bus.
 The T.RUMP Bus is a non-partisan contemporary artwork.

-We are offering special members-only tours of the T.RUMP Bus.
+We are offering special members-only tours of the inside of the T.RUMP Bus.
 Join today and support Smack Mellon!
 Become a member by clicking here.

 Sunday, July 31, 3pm: Martha Wilson as Donald Trump – Politics and Performance Art Are One and the Same